tobal/zorp-tutorial/start_basic_concepts.rst

 What proxy is good for?
 ^^^^^^^^^^^^^^^^^^^^^^^

-Any kind of application level protocol analysis, restriction, modification can be done by *proxy*.
+Any kind of application level protocol analysis, restriction, modification can be done by a *proxy*.

 How proxy works?
 ^^^^^^^^^^^^^^^^